WinterSoldier13/ytm_ai_host/README.md

-# AI DJ Cara - Your Personal AI Radio Jockey
+# YTM AI HOST - Your Personal AI Radio Jockey

 > probably the best fucking thing I've ever coded for myself

-**AI DJ Cara** transforms your YouTube Music experience by adding a personality to your playlist.
+**YTM AI Host** transforms your YouTube Music experience by adding a personality to your playlist.
 Just like a real Radio Jockey, Cara introduces the next song with hype, wit, and energy, making your listening session feel like a live radio show curated just for you.

 ## Why?